-"There Was Never a Fight": Sarah Jessica Parker Responds to Kim Cattrall Feud Rumors Yet Again
+"There Was Never a Fight:" Sarah Jessica Parker Responds to Kim Cattrall Feud Rumors Yet Again

+She continues, "The three of us have shared our disappointment that we’re not making that movie, not just on our behalf but our crew, but also just the people that have been vocal about wanting to see it.
+But we still live in a free country where people get to make choices and sometimes the answer is 'no,' and the only way to respond for me is to respect that.
+So whether we choose to revisit it at another time and reimagine that story—that’s something Michael and I just haven’t talked about yet, that doesn’t mean we won’t, but we haven’t at this time."

+"But, no, there is no catfight, there never has been a catfight.
+I’ve never fought with someone publicly in my life, nor would I. And I spent time with all of the women on the set...We spent 10, 12 years of our life doing something that I really loved and I feel privileged to be part of and I don’t want this to eclipse it or change its experience for that audience that was so good to us for so long."

-If you're one of the many heartbroken Sex and the City fans who simply can't get over the ongoing feud between Sarah Jessica Parker and Kim Cattrall, SJP has another message for fans: there was never a fight.
+Original story 2/14: If you're one of the many heartbroken Sex and the City fans who simply can't get over the ongoing feud between Sarah Jessica Parker and Kim Cattrall, SJP has another message for you: There was never a fight.
 In a recent interview with People, the SATC star opens up about the reported feud between the actors:

 “I never talked about it, except [to say] that some of us were disappointed [about the movie not happening], says Parker.
 “But I never responded to the conversation Kim had with Piers Morgan, where she said things that were really hurtful about me.
 We had this experience and it was amazing, and nothing will ever be like it.
 We had a connection with an audience, and we had a connection with the city and with this crew, and we got to tell these crazy stories with each other.
 So I don’t want to mess with that.
 I couldn’t imagine anyone else playing that part.
 So there was no fight; it was completely fabricated, because I actually never responded.
 And I won’t, because she needed to say what she needed to say, and that is her privilege.”